-Basically, he's saying that apprehending this new work through the lens of the readerly conventions of that moment (the Augustine classicism of the late 18th century) is a "you can't get there from here" experience.
+Basically, he's saying that apprehending this new work through the lens of the readerly conventions of that moment (the neoclassicism of the late 18th century) is a "you can't get there from here" experience.
 A mere two years later, his reputation having gotten some purchase, this little piece evolved toward the grandiloquent manifesto of Romantic poetics that Wordsworth ultimately became famous for.
 How Wordsworth made that transition so quickly from apologist to oracle is as much a mystery to me as how Walt Whitman made the transition from itinerant journalist to mystical singer of "myself."
 But both happened.
 They became, via poetry, something other than they were.
 Which is as I said what I want, too.
 And part of what makes that possible is trying various types of such recipes.

-For example, whenever I taught Wordsworth I took students to this paragraph in his (final) preface to Lyrical Ballads:
+For example, whenever I taught Wordsworth I took students to this paragraph in his next preface to Lyrical Ballads, written in 1800, just two years later: